worldcoin/orb-firmware/main_board/src/optics/ir_camera_system/README.md

   - Single shot mode without retrigger, trigger input from master timer
   - Prescaler set such that 1 tick equals 1us
   - CCR set to a fixed value defining an delay between cameras/IR-LEDs
-  - ARR is adjusted to define the on-time/duty cyle of this output
+  - ARR is adjusted to define the on-time/duty cycle of this output

 **Timer Configuration Diagram**